-Half of the IRWD water supply comes from local groundwater wells in the Orange County Groundwater Basin.
-IRWD began developing local water supplies in 1979 to reduce dependence on costly imported water, and now produces drinking water from 26 groundwater wells throughout the service area.
+More than half of the IRWD water supply comes from local groundwater wells in the Orange County Groundwater Basin.
+IRWD began developing local water supplies in 1979 to reduce dependence on costly imported water, and now produces drinking water from 27 wells throughout the service area.